CollCaz/Let-s-GO--SnippetBox/README.md

-# Lets-GO -- SnippetBox
+# Let-s-GO -- SnippetBox
-This is from the book [Let's Go](https://lets-go.alexedwards.net/)
+This is from the book [Let's Go](https://lets-go.alexedwards.net/) by Alex Edwards.

 # Note on License